BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Transparency_and_How_Meshes_Are_Rendered.md

 Rendering objects without a depth buffer would require resorting to an old-school technique called [*Painter's Algorithm*](http://en.wikipedia.org/wiki/Painter's_algorithm), which is extremely simple: draw further objects first.
 Sky, then backdrop, etc. all the way to foreground objects.
 This is basically ordering objects by distance from camera (a.k.a. depth), and clearly not enough for most cases.

-Testing against a depth buffer during render is a very common technique, simple to implement and perfomrance-inexpensive.
+Testing against a depth buffer during render is a very common technique, simple to implement and performance-inexpensive.
 However, things get more complicated for non-opaque objects, as a depth buffer can't be used anymore (since these objects don't completely hide what's behind them).

 This is what a depth buffer looks like for a scene which contains only opaque meshes:
 ![Opaque only meshes](http://i.imgur.com/2iWCAwT.png)